REVIEW: Club Balai Isabel, Talisay, Batangas

 Outside food is not allowed.
 Reservation is required.

 Room rates starts at around Php 3,000.
-For the current rates and promote, you may check them out here.
+For the current rates and promos, you may check them out here.

 Water Sports and Equipment Rental